-We refer the reader to, for example, \cite{zhang2020convergence, mukherjee2022variational, lacker2024mean} and the references therein for details.
+We refer the reader to \citep{zhang2020convergence, mukherjee2022variational, lacker2024mean} and the references therein for details.

-Our convergence criteria resemble those from the literature on Langevin Monte Carlo (LMC), see \cite{dalalyan2017theoretical, durmus2017nonasymptotic, cheng2018convergence, durmus2019analysis, DMo16, balasubramanian2022towards}.
+Our convergence result resembles those from the literature on Langevin Monte Carlo (LMC), see \cite{dalalyan2017theoretical, durmus2017nonasymptotic, cheng2018convergence, durmus2019analysis, balasubramanian2022towards}.
 LMC simulates an SDE whose stationary distribution is proportional to $e^{-V(\cdot)}$, where $V$ is a given potential.
-Non-asymptotic theoretical guarantees for LMC are given under the condition that the potential $V$ is continuously differentiable, strongly convex, and has Lipschitz gradient; see \cite{DMo16} for convergence guarantees in the $\mathcal{W}_2$ distance.
-We refer the reader to \cite{chewi2024} for a survey on LMC.
+Non-asymptotic theoretical guarantees for LMC are given under the condition that the potential $V$ is continuously differentiable, strongly convex, and has a Lipschitz gradient.
+We refer the reader to \cite{chewi2024} for a survey.